-One of the largest project investors is Alijan Ibrahimov, on of Kazakhstan's richest businessmen through his Eurasian Resources Group firm.
+One of the largest project investors in the project is Alijan Ibrahimov, one of Kazakhstan's richest businessmen through his Eurasian Resources Group.
 Full costs of the project are undisclosed, though there has been a concerted effort to make a world-class facility.
 This was reflected in the choice of track designer; with ambitions to lure series such as MotoGP and possibly even F1, Hermann Tilke's concern was hired to draw up the masterplan.

 It's probably fair to say that Tilke stuck to a familiar format when designing Sokol, which bears a strong resemblance to the Bahrain International Circuit.